-27 policy implementation (medium evidence, high agreement).
-Effectively responding to climate change 28 while advancing sustainable development will require coordinated efforts among a diverse set of state-29 and non-state-actors on global, multi-national, national, and sub-national levels.
-Governance

-- 30 arrangements in public policy domains that cut through traditional sectors are confronted with specific - 31 challenges, such as establishing reliable systems for monitoring, reporting and verification (MRV) that 32 - allow evaluation of mitigation outcomes and co-benefits.
-Effectively integrating CDR into mitigation 33 portfolios can build on already existing rules, procedures and instruments for emissions abatement. - 34 Additionally, to accelerate research, development, and demonstration, and to incentivise CDR - 35 deployment, a political commitment to formal integration into existing climate policy frameworks is - 36 required, including reliable MRV of carbon flows.
-Food systems governance may be pioneered through - 37 local food policy initiatives complemented by national and international initiatives, but governance on 38 - the national level tends to be fragmented, and thus have limited capacity to address structural issues like 39 inequities in access.
-The governance of land-based mitigation, including land-based CDR, can draw on - 40 lessons from previous experience with regulating biofuels and forest carbon; however, integrating these - 41 insights requires governance that goes beyond project-level approaches and emphasizes integrated land - 42 use planning and management within the frame of the SDGs. {7.4 Box 7.2, 7.6, 12.3.3, 12.4, 12.5} - 43 - 44
+Governance of CDR, food systems and land-based mitigation can support effective and equitable policy implementation (medium evidence, high agreement).
+Effectively responding to climate change while advancing sustainable development will require coordinated efforts among a diverse set of state- and nonstate-actors on global, multinational, national, and sub-national levels.
+Governance arrangements in public policy domains that cut through traditional sectors are confronted with specific challenges, such as establishing reliable systems for monitoring, reporting and verification (MRV) that allow evaluation of mitigation outcomes and co-benefits.
+Effectively integrating CDR into mitigation portfolios can build on already existing rules, procedures and instruments for emissions abatement.
+Additionally, to accelerate research, development, and demonstration, and to incentivise CDR deployment, a political commitment to formal integration into existing climate policy frameworks is required, including reliable MRV of carbon flows.
+Food systems governance may be pioneered through local food policy initiatives complemented by national and international initiatives, but governance on the national level tends to be fragmented, and thus have limited capacity to address structural issues like inequities in access.
+The governance of landbased mitigation, including land-based CDR, can draw on lessons from previous experience with regulating biofuels and forest carbon; however, integrating these insights requires governance that goes beyond project-level approaches and emphasises integrated land use-planning and management within the frame of the SDGs. {7.4, Box 7.2, 7.6, 12.3.3, 12.4, 12.5}

-1 12.1 Introduction
+12.1 Introduction

-2 12.1.1 Chapter overview
+12.1.1 Chapter Overview

-3 The scope of this chapter was motivated by the need for a succinct bottom-up cross-sectoral view of 4 greenhouse gas (GHG) emissions mitigation coupled with the desire to provide systemic perspectives 5 of critical mitigation potentials and options that go beyond individual sectors and cover cross-sectoral 6 topics such as food systems, land systems, and carbon dioxide removal (CDR) methods.
-Driven by this 7 motivation, Chapter 12 provides a focused thematic assessment of CDR methods and food systems, 8 followed by consideration of land-related impacts of mitigation options (land-based CDR and other 9 mitigation options that occupy land) and other cross-sectoral impacts of mitigation, with emphasis on 10 synergies and trade-offs between mitigation options, and between mitigation and other environmental 11 and socio-economic objectives.
-The systems focus is unique to AR6 and is of critical policy relevance 12 as it informs coordinated approaches to planning interventions that deliver multiple benefits and 13 minimise trade-offs, and coordinated policy approaches to support such planning, to tap relatively 14 under-explored areas for the strengthening and acceleration of mitigation efforts in the short to medium 15 term, and for dealing with residual emissions in hard-to-transition sectors in the medium to long term.
+The scope of this chapter was motivated by the need for a succinct bottom-up cross-sectoral view of greenhouse gas (GHG) emissions mitigation coupled with the desire to provide systemic perspectives on critical mitigation potentials and options that go beyond individual sectors and cover cross-sectoral topics such as food systems, land systems, and carbon dioxide removal (CDR) methods.
+Driven by this motivation, Chapter 12 provides a focused thematic assessment of CDR methods and food systems, followed by consideration of landrelated impacts of mitigation options (land-based CDR and other mitigation options that occupy land) and other cross-sectoral impacts of mitigation, with emphasis on synergies and trade-offs between mitigation options, and between mitigation and other environmental and socio-economic objectives.
+The systems focus is unique to the Sixth Assessment Report (AR6) of the IPCC and is of critical policy relevance as it informs coordinated approaches to planning interventions that deliver multiple benefits and minimise tradeoffs, and coordinated policy approaches to support such planning, to tap relatively under-explored areas for the strengthening and acceleration of mitigation efforts in the short to medium term, and for dealing with residual emissions in hard-to-transition sectors in the medium to long term.